Re-segregation In The South And Beyond

 It’s been more than 50 years since the U.S. Supreme Court’s Brown vs. Board of Education ruling desegregated public schools.
 But today, studies show that segregation is once again on the rise.
 The Southern Education Foundation reports more than half of the schools in the South are majority non-white and low-income.
-These students have some of the lowest national performance in areas such as graduation, test scores and advancement to higher education.
+Nationally, these students show some of the lowest performance data when it comes to graduation rates, test scores and advancement to higher education.

 We visit the small Tennessee town that was the first in the South to desegregate to find out how things are a half-century later.
 We examine the growth of “segregation academies,” private schools established by whites, often under the pretense of religious education, to sidestep integration.
-We visit one community that chose to re-segregate its two high schools and as states and school districts grapple with the onset of re-segregation, we look at potential options for recreating racial balance in southern schools.
+We visit one community that chose to re-segregate its two high schools.
+As states and school districts grapple with re-segregation, we look at options for recreating racial balance in southern schools.

 “We’re a growing school system.
 We have to build new schools, being very thoughtful about where we locate new schools; how we provide services there; how we locate a school so that it doesn’t create a single-race school somewhere else and so that it’s not a single-race school.
 It has to do with program, quality of program and many other decisions that we make.”